chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * The interpretation of resource action execution into a Boolean value is currently based on whether or not it returns an exception.
 This is somewhat arbitrary -- we could allow for some other truth mapping.
-* Should the implementation enforce that only one anonymous guard may be used within the block provided to the not\_if or only\_if attribute?
+* Should the implementation enforce that only one anonymous resource may be used within the block provided to the not\_if or only\_if attribute?
 There is no use case for more than one.
 * Should we use the **convert\_Boolean\_return** attribute to allow for